 Liberals’ initial post-November 2020 rhetoric about Biden becoming “the most progressive president since FDR” or leading “the most pro-union administration in American history” has given way to nodding sheepishly toward the National Labor Relations Board and then pointing emphatically at Trump.
 Yet many unions and the AFL-CIO quickly endorsed Biden’s re-election — despite his move to stop a rail strike, his refusal to boot Trump’s Postmaster General Louis DeJoy, and his lack of interest in attempting to pass the PRO Act — and the UAW has since followed.

-Despite meaningful successes, many unions continue to only cautiously approach new organizing and workers largely still struggle to organize and get a first contract — the NLRB and its General be damned.
+Despite meaningful successes, many unions continue to only cautiously approach new organizing and workers largely still struggle to organize and get a first contract — the NLRB and its General Counsel be damned.

 Besides supporting federal spending that will benefit the building trades and some other unions, the AFL-CIO has largely failed to serve the labor movement — supporting Biden’s rail deal and silencing central labor councils that spoke out early on Palestine, while announcing at the end of 2022 the “Largest Organizing Drive in History… to Mobilize Workers for Elections.”
 Locally, the Central Mass AFL-CIO often supports reactionary municipal candidates in Worcester who are backed by the police union and business interests in the city.